bodetc/CarND-Advanced-Lane-Lines/writeup_template.md

 The first check ensure that the lane width has plausible values (between 2.5 and 4.5 meters).
 The second check ensure that the the two lane lines have similar curvature, i.e. that the ratio of their curvature is included between 1/1.7 and 1.7.
 This check is only performed if the road has a curvature under 700 meters, as the curvature measurement for straight lines is unstable.
+In that case, it is also checked that the curvature of both lane lines is in the same direction.

 The video pipeline can be found in `source\advanced_lane_finding.py` Here's a [link to my video result](./output_videos/project_video.mp4)